Developing ASP.NET Framework 4.x on macOS with ServBay

 cd

-command to navigate to the root directory of your ASP.NET project (the directory containing theweb.config
+command to enter your ASP.NET project’s root directory (the one containing theweb.config

-file).bash# Example: Enter the project directory named MyWebApp cd /Applications/ServBay/www/MyWebApp
+file).bash# Example: move into the directory for MyWebApp cd /Applications/ServBay/www/MyWebApp

 1

 2Start the XSP Server: In the project root directory, run the following command to start the XSP4 server.
-You can specify a port number (e.g., 8080 or 9000) to avoid conflicts with other services in ServBay.
+Choose an unused port (e.g., 8080 or 9000) to avoid conflicts with other ServBay services.

 1